MetzinAround/portfolio/index.md

 Thank you for visiting my portfolio!

 I spent 11 years as an educator working mostly in high school literature courses.
 I taught standard, honors, and AP courses for  9 - 12th grades and loved showing students something they had never known.
 I was a guide for the unfamiliar and a conduit through which information and skills could grow.
-My expereince as a teacher has greatly shaped my new career: Developer Relations.
+My experience as a teacher has greatly shaped my new career: Developer Relations.

 It's important to understand developers in order to work with them; they need someone who can empathize and understand what they are working towards.
 With that in mind, I make sure first to understand the product I'm working with and then to understand the developers who use the product.
 In that way, I can work with the developers to find a solution, rather than pushing a solution that doesn't matter to them.
 These skills were built from my teaching career; students are often expected to read or hear information and then repeat it back for a grade on a test or essay.
 I strove to understand my students and would adjust lessons and curricula as necessary to best help them learn.